Institute of Technology of Cambodia: History

 In 1993, the Royal Government of Cambodia and the Government of France signed an agreement to develop the renovation of the institute which then took its present name, Institut de Technologie du Cambodge.
-From 1993 to 2004 the ITC was operated under the framework of French grant assistance (the French Ministry of Foreign Affairs and the French embassy) and run by Cambodia's French-language Agency of Higher Education (AUF).
+From 1993 to 2004 the ITC was operated under the framework of French grant assistance (the French Ministry of Foreign Affairs and the French embassy) and was run by Cambodia's French-language Agency of Higher Education (AUF).

+Since 1997, the ITC has benefited from significant financial and academic support from Belgium (via institutional university cooperation programs).
+These programs have enabled the purchase of new teaching equipment and provided support for the training of students, teachers, and researchers.

 In 2017, its second campus was opened in Tboung Khmum Province.

 Education

-The Institut de Technologie du Cambodge (ITC) is one of Cambodia's higher education institutions.
+The Institute of Technology of Cambodia (ITC) is one of Cambodia's higher education institutions.

 It offers education and research programs in engineering.
 Programs are offered in French and English.

 In the freshman undergraduate program, students complete a foundation year before choosing their majors in the engineering program.

 As of June 2017, ITC had 263 lecturers and 3,729 undergraduate students.
 From the 2017–18 academic year, the number of students is 4,942.